-The number of terms used here was introduced by other authors with different definitions and/or applications.
+The number of terms used here was introduced by other authors with different definitions and/or application.
 The terms monophyly/monophyletic and polyphyly/polyphyletic originated from Haeckel (1866).
-The terms paraphyly/paraphyletic originated from Hennig (1962).
+The terms paraphyly/paraphyletic originated from Hennig (1965).
 The terms holophyly/holophyletic originated from Ashlock (1971).
-The terms merophyly/merophyletic originated from Ghiselin (1981; probably having a priority: "Winter", the first Paleobiology issue of the year) or Bernardi (1981; probably later: the fourth Revista Brasileira de Entomologia issue of the year).
-The terms schizophyly/schizophyletic and euphyly/euphyletic originated from Zander (2009).
+The terms merophyly/merophyletic originated from Bernardi (1981).
 The term clade originated from Cuénot (1940).